-Saffron milkcaps, a crunchy, tasty mushroom that have been enjoyed for millenia.
-Supposedly milkcaps were one of the first mushrooms to be used in cooking that we have evidence of, featured in a fresco from the Roman ruins of Herculaneum.
+Saffron milk caps, (formerly known as Lactarius deliciosus) are a crunchy, edible mushroom that have been enjoyed for millennia.
+Milk caps were one of the first mushrooms to be used in cooking.
+They were featured in a fresco from the Roman ruins of Herculaneum.

-In modern-day, the saffron milkcap is pretty much the national mushroom of Spain, where it's known as the “rovellon”.
-Doing an internet search for rovellons will turn up lot of fun information and recipes.
+The saffron milk cap is essentially the national mushroom of Spain and the Iberian peninsula.
+There it's known as the rovellon, or niscalo.
+Doing an internet search for rovellones will turn up lot of fun information and saffron milk cap recipes.

-At first I thought they probably don’t grow in the areas I hunt in the Midwest, and It took me a long time to finally find a nice patch.
 I searched every year and could only come up with one or two, here and there.
 Finally in the fall of 2013 I hit a great spot in a white pine forest at just the right time.
-They are great mushrooms, and have a nice crunchy texture, if you can get to them before the bugs do that is.
+They are great mushrooms, and have a nice crunchy texture, if you can get to them before the bugs!

 Look a Likes

 Lactarius deterrimus are the most well known imposter.
 They will grow in the same areas and have a more grey colored cap and gills that are less bright orange.

 They finished with a slightly bitter note when I ate them.
 They're still in the deliciosus group, and perfectly fine to eat-they're just not as good.

 Jack o'lantern mushrooms or Omphalotus species are another look alike, and this one will make you sick.

 Like delicious milk caps, omphalotus are bright orange.
 Fortunately it's easy to separate from others.
 Here's a few identification tips.